jmichault/jekyll-plurlingva-dok/en/012-krei_2_github_pages.md

 ```bash
 nano _config.yml
 ```
-(Take advantage of it to change the author's name.)(° 3 ° 3
+( Take advantage of it to change the author's name. )

 If you want fewer languages ​​than the 15 preset ones, edit the file _\_data/languages.yml_ and delete the corresponding lines:
 ```bash